Tay Zonday

-Adam Nyerere Bahner (born May 21, 1982), better known by the pseudonym Tay Zonday or as "Chocolate Rain Guy", is an American YouTube personality, singer-songwriter, and voice actor.
+Adam Nyerere Bahner (born May 21, 1982), known professionally as Tay Zonday or as "Chocolate Rain Guy", is an American YouTube personality, singer-songwriter, and voice actor.
 He is known for his bass singing voice.

 Zonday garnered mainstream exposure when his song "Chocolate Rain" became a viral video in July 2007.
-As of December 2022, "Chocolate Rain" has over 134 million views on YouTube.
+As of July 2025, "Chocolate Rain" has over 141 million views on YouTube.

 Early life

-Zonday was born Adam Nyerere Bahner in Minneapolis, Minnesota to an African-American mother and a Caucasian father.
+Zonday was born Adam Nyerere Bahner in Minneapolis, Minnesota, to an African-American mother and a Caucasian father.
 He is the youngest of three children, and his parents were both teachers.
-He attended the Illinois Mathematics and Science Academy but dropped out before graduating.
-Zonday graduated from The Evergreen State College in 2004.
+He attended the Illinois Mathematics and Science Academy and dropped out before graduating.
+He later graduated from Evergreen State College in 2004.
+Zonday is autistic, having been diagnosed as high-functioning at age 15.

-Zonday enrolled in the University of Minnesota American studies PhD program in 2004, studying the history of theater and social change, with the intention of becoming a professor.
+Zonday enrolled in the University of Minnesota American Studies PhD program in 2004, studying the history of theater and social change, with the intention of becoming a professor.
 After the viral success of "Chocolate Rain", he left university with a master's degree in 2008 and moved to Los Angeles, California.
 He used a stage name because he wanted a separation between his academic and entertainment career.
 Bahner chose "Tay Zonday" because he thought it was catchy and nobody had claimed the name yet, according to a Google search.

 Career

-While a PhD student in Minneapolis, Minnesota, Zonday began performing at open mic nights in 2006.
+While a Ph.D. student in American studies at the University of Minnesota, Zonday began performing at open mic nights in 2006.
 Looking for more feedback, he began uploading his performances online the next year.